Interface IDFA<InsnType extends IInstruction>

 Important notes:

-- This method provides a must-reach result: if a multiple paths exist from start to end, where the variable reaches the end via some paths, but not on others (it is overwritten), the method returns false.
+- This method provides a must-reach result: if a multiple paths exist from source to sink, where the variable reaches the sink via some paths, but not on others (it is overwritten), the method returns false.

-- This method works from the start point to an end point, and provides the guarantee that the variable was not overwritten when it reached the end-point.
-There is no guarantee provided at the end-point itself.
+- This method works from the source to the sink, and provides the guarantee that the variable was not overwritten when it reached the sink.
+There is no guarantee provided at the sink itself regarding other paths that may exist from different sources to the same sink.

 Parameters: